antsmartian/antoaravinth.github.com/_posts/2012-08-25-so-what-is-time.md

 >For Geeks: Actually NTP can fail!
 Think simply, what will happen if there is a problem in internet which makes the time synchronization packets to arrive late than the expected time?
 Think about it.
 And also opening your network to internet, means that your open to attack!

+So now you know that your site have went down by 11:46 ( provided that you have used some techniques like NTP) and happy news is that you cleared the bug and your site is up and running!

 And ya its time to close my editor and leave to my friends place!
 See you, next *time* take care!